 At-home drug tests are available to screen for opioid use.
 At-home opioid testing can be performed on a sample of hair, saliva, or urine.
+At-home saliva and urine drug tests allow you to conduct a rapid drug screening with results provided quickly in your own home, and you do not need a doctor’s order.
 At-home hair follicle testing involves collecting a hair sample at home before sending the sample to a laboratory for testing.
-At-home saliva and urine drug tests allow patients to conduct a rapid drug screening with results provided quickly in their own home.

 How much does the test cost?